msaldarriaga26/HPC_Metodo-Jacobi/README.md

 # Jacobi Project: Solving the 1D Poisson Equation

-This project implements the Jacobi method to solve the 1D Poisson equation using three approaches: sequential, multithreading (threads), and multiprocessing.
+This project implements the Jacobi method to solve the 1D Poisson equation using four approaches: sequential, multithreading (threads), OpenMP and multiprocessing.
 The code is written in C and allows you to compare the performance of each approach in terms of execution times under different grid size and iteration configurations.

 ## Description